7 tips to protect yourself from identity theft

 2. Don’t give out personal information to unverified sources

 If an email sounds overly urgent, asking you to respond right away, that should be a red flag.
-Confirm the request first by calling back or logging onto the site.
-If it’s a bank or credit card company, call them back using a number from your bill or your card.
+Confirm the request first by calling a legitimate phone number or logging on to the legitimate site.
+If it’s a financial institution or credit card company, call them back using a phone number from your bill or your card.

 3. Regularly review bills and account statements for unusual activity

-4. Protect your paper, too
+4. Protect your paper records, too

 5. Be aware of your surroundings when using your card

-Whenever you’re using your physical card at a point-of-sale—whether it’s an ATM or a gas station pump—use caution.
-Devices like credit card skimmers look like regular card terminals, but can secretly harvest your data.
+- Credit card skimmers.
+Whenever you’re using your physical card at a point-of-sale location—whether it’s an ATM or a gas station pump—use caution.
+Devices like credit card skimmers look like regular card terminals but can secretly harvest your data.

 6. Check your credit report regularly